ERIN TORKELSON

 Picture

 #RESIST.
-Geography Building, Berkeley, CA. Photo Credit: SocImage
+Geography Building, Berkeley, CA. Photo: SocImage

 In teaching Geography courses, I want students to understand themselves – their histories, their knowledges, their practices – in relation to their communities and the world.
 I show how histories of expropriation, slavery and colonialism have produced and continue to produce our contemporary geographies of power and difference.
 I believe students learn best when they are analyzing social theory and grounding such theory in practice.
 I encourage students to draw on their experiences to transform the material we read.
 In so doing, I equip them with the tools for responding to urgent global challenges.

 I have honed my teaching skills by working with diverse students at diverse institutions on three continents over ten years.
 I have taught large lectures (~400) and small seminars (~20) at all levels - lower division, upper division, and graduate - in person and online.
-My courses draw on scholarship from critical human geography, political economy, critical race theory, and postcolonial/feminist science and technology studies.
-I have designed courses on Nature, Culture, Power and Global Environmental Politics at Berkeley and the UWC.
-I have also taught Introduction to Human Geography; Economic Geographies; and Research Methods at Durham.
-In 2015, I received the Outstanding Graduate Student Instructor of the Year Award at Berkeley.
+My courses draw on scholarship from critical human geography, political economy, critical race theory, and

 Picture

-Photo Credit: Leopold Podlashuc
+Photo: Leopold Podlashuc

 My Teaching